Introduction

 Example Dataset

 I’ll use an example dataset composed of census blocks from St. Louis, Missouri.
 Another aide: Check out this sweet plot of all the Census blocks in St. Louis, Missouri, below.
 I plotted it to just sanity check my import of Census data.
+Attached to each block are two values: employee count and household count.
+The only other information I have is the shapes of each block as a WKT.
+Each of these are converted to Shapely geometries during the import process.

 Current performance

 The current Geopandas main branch uses Shapely’s API to calculate the distance on a per geometry case.
 As a result, the operation is not “vectorized.”
 That is, Geopandas does not itself utilize pointers to allow the geometry operations to be performed all within C. Instead, each distance calculation is performed on a Shapely object.
-This means there are n round trips to and from C for a GeoDataFrame of length n.
+This means there are n

 This method is slow.
 To help visualize it, you can imagine the distance calculations being performed one by one: